emilleishida/magnetic_cvs/README.md

 + You found the Fink lightcurve of one mCV is bogus or not representative of its class?
 Tag it with `mcvs.tag_bogus('BOGUS_MCV_ZTF_ID')`.
 This way, it will not be considered in the algorithm.

 + Polars can also be tagged with `mcvs.tag_polars('POLAR_MCV_ZTF_ID')`.
 In the current state of the algorithm, polar tags do not change anything.
-But in the future, if enough polars and intermediate polars are discovered so that their feature distributions are significatively different, The algorithm could be splitted in two parts: one for polars and one for intermediate polars.
+But in the future, if enough polars and intermediate polars are discovered so that their feature distributions are significatively different, the algorithm could be splitted into two parts: one for polars and one for intermediate polars.

 ### Lightcurve Visualization